ixofoundation/docs/Emerging Platform/Welcome.md

 ## Welcome Developers

-Welcome to the developer documentation for the Emerging Platform, an innovative ecosystem accelerating the adoption of regenerative household solutions in emerging economies.
-Built on the IXO Spatial Web infrastructure, this comprehensive platform integrates advanced IoT technologies, blockchain, and artificial intelligence to revolutionize modern energy cooking and climate impact mitigation.
+Welcome to the developer documentation for the Emerging Platform, This provides an innovative digitally-enabled ecosystem for accelerating the adoption of regenerative household solutions in emerging economies.

+The Emerging Platform is built on the [IXO Spatial Web](https://ixo.world) infrastructure.
+This integrates advanced IoT technologies, blockchain, and artificial intelligence to revolutionize modern energy cooking and climate impact mitigation.
 By offering tools to monitor, verify, and incentivize sustainable practices, Emerging empowers developers, project managers, and device distributors to create impactful and scalable solutions.

 For more information, please visit the [Emerging website](https://emerging.eco) and explore the [Emerging Mission Control](https://app.emerging.eco) application to access services, domain knowledge, and the Companion AI agent.